Harmful Park: Gameplay

 Harmful Park is a horizontal scrolling 2D shooting game.
 Enemies in the game include gorillas, inflatable dinosaurs, and a gigantic woman.
 The game also features exotic weapons, including jelly beans and ice cream.
 The game has six stages in total.
-There are four kinds of shots that the player's ship can fire, each with their own strengths and weaknesses.
+There are four kinds of shots that the player's ship can fire, each with its own strengths and weaknesses.
 "Pie spread" for example fires continuously, while "Jelly Boomerang" tracks enemies, but has low attack power.
 Three additional minigames are available as well.

 Plot

 The game is set in a theme park, after a scientist named Dr. Tequila makes the rides and machines of the park go berserk.
 Another scientist orders her daughters to reclaim the park, using flying machines.
 The park has now been converted into a fortified base.

 Development

 Harmful Park was developed by Japanese game developer Sky Think System, and it was the final game they developed.
 The developer intended the game to have comedic elements, and to be enjoyable for a wide variety of gamers of all ages and genders.